Targeted Therapeutic Massage for TMJ Disoders can help reduce common symptoms including pain and stiffness.

 - Relieve tinnitus (ringing in the ears) related to TMJ dysfunction.

 This joint in the jaw – in front of the ear where the jaw hinges – may develop a number of problems including arthritis, degeneration, trauma, postural problems, or repetitive stress.
 Any of these, or other, root causes may lead to muscular pain and tension in the immediate or surrounding muscles.
-People who grind their teeth, clench their jaw, sit with their head forward, or who have an uneven bite often develop symptoms of TMJ (TMD).
+People who grind their teeth, clench their jaw, sit with their head forward, or who have an uneven bite often develop TMJ disorders.

 In addition to muscular pain in and around the jaw, people also commonly experience headaches; grinding, clicking, or popping in the jaw; the inability to fully open the mouth; tinnitus; dizziness; or sometimes pain and tension in the neck and shoulders.

 Many people report that massage complements their medically-guided protocol to relieve pain and restore proper movement to the jaws.
-In fact, a recent research review concluded that conservative treatment, including massage, is an optimal treatment option for TMJ (TMD).
+In fact, a recent research review concluded that conservative treatment, including massage, is an optimal treatment option for TMJ disorders.

 Medical Research on Massage for TMJ Disorders